 When the mouse button is released on the gesture target, which accepted previous DragOver events with a transfer mode supported by the gesture source, then the DragDropped event is sent to the gesture target.

 In the DragDropped event handler, you must complete the drag-and-drop gesture by calling the SetDropCompleted(Boolean) method on the event otherwise the gesture is considered unsuccessful.

 In the target DragOver event call the AcceptTransferMode method passing the transfer modes that the target intends to accept.
-Note that the type of data available on the must be taken into account when deciding whether to accept the event.
+Note that the type of data available should be taken into account when deciding whether to accept the event.

-Gets the DataID of the object being dragged and dropped.
+Gets a String array containing the DataIDs of the DataObjects object being dragged and dropped.

 Returns the source object of the drag and drop gesture.